Mauitron/StygianSift/README.md

 ## 🕳️ The Undo System: Your Safety Net in the Void

-Stygian Sift implements a sophisticated undo system that would make time travelers jealous:
+StygianSift implements a sophisticated undo system that would make time travelers jealous:

 - RAM-based undo for quick operations
 - Disk storage for larger operations